loopwerk/loopwerk.io/content/articles/2023-03-04-setting-up-debian-11.md

 cd /*TMS*/$BACKEND_DOMAIN/*TME*/
 ```

-Then we'll instruct Poetry to use Python 3.10, and we install the dependencies, including the ones from the `prod` group:
+Then we'll instruct uv install the dependencies, including the ones from the `prod` group:

 ```
-poetry env use 3.10
-poetry install --with prod
+uv sync --group prod
 ```

+This will also install the Python version as specific in your project’s `.python-version` file.

 Make sure the Django project's settings are using your server's PostgreSQL database (for example using an `.env` file - I use [django-environ](https://django-environ.readthedocs.io/en/latest/) for that) and let's run the Django migrations:

 ```
-poetry run ./manage.py migrate
+uv run ./manage.py migrate
 ```

 ## 3.4 - systemd config